The Perspective of an Explorer

 Be aware!
 You have been warned beforehand, prices can be skyrocketing if you buy something blindly.
 Avoid that.
 And you may save the extra cost.
 No need to feel sorry for the vendors.
 They can be pretty much annoyingly persuasive seeing a potential customer.
 They always sell things at a profit even if you bargain the lowest price (so calm your guilt).

-- Let’s get to our favourite part of the souks.
+- Let’s get to our favorite part of the souks.
 The hand-woven carpets!
 If u didn’t know it earlier, Moroccan carpets are worldwide famous for their geometrical patterns of high quality.
 Like Persian carpets, Moroccan carpets are a prime example of their heritage woven in threads.
-Price of rugs and carpets may differ according to the city.
+The price of rugs and carpets may differ according to the city.
 If it’s a rural city, like Fez, the price will be a tad bit lower as compared to one in Marrakech or Tangier.
 Chefchaouen souks offer a great range of pottery items.
 It’s a contrasting home accessory item that you will feel the impulse to buy.
 Like the city itself, blue pottery resembles the local artists and potters and their skills are appreciable.
 You can take one back home as a gift on the Christmas holiday even!

 - Know for a fact that souks are named according to the weekdays.
 Like on Sunday it’s a Souk el Had, on Monday it’s a Souk el Tnine and so on.
-Each souk represents different items (in rural areas or area near to villages) at a different time of the day.
+Each souk represents different items (in rural areas or areas near to villages) at a different time of the day.
 If you are interested, you can see the snake charmers mesmerizing snakes with pipers.
 I know it can be pretty much disorienting but at the same time, it’s intriguing as well.
 And don’t worry fangs are cut out of roots (a safety precaution) so if you see a snake biting a charmer don’t faint or even scream, it’s all part of the show (and you can’t possibly change the biting nature of snake even without fangs).
 Mostly black cobra (king cobras) are persistently kept by the snake charmers.
 But other species of snakes are also kept.
 Not all of them are venomous.

 You will have lots of variety of leather goods ranging from bags and wallets to jackets as well.
 Handmade shoes are a rare commodity but you can get a good pair of leather shoes too.
-Kaftans, abbays are in colorful variety along with traditional djellabas (Moroccan robes).
+Kaftans, abbayas are in colorful variety along with traditional djellabas (Moroccan robes).

 Even if you are not an avid buyer there’s a possibility you might become one.
 It’s irresistible to not buy something when you walk through the souks.